ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 #### Events are sent synchronously by default

-RAC does not implicitly introduce concurrency or asynchrony.
+ReactiveSwift does not implicitly introduce concurrency or asynchrony.
 [Operators][] that accept a [scheduler][Schedulers] may, but they must be explicitly invoked by the consumer of the framework.